elasticpath/react-pwa-reference-storefront/src/components/src/AddressContainer/README.md

 #### Description

-Displays address information returned by a resource.
+Displays the address information returned by a resource.

 #### Usage